Exploring Tokyo Part 2 – Photography + Travel Guide

 Yoyogi Park & Shibuya High-Rise Views

-On our first trip to Shibuya, we had only visited amazing Shibuya Crossing and the Hachiko Statue.
+On our first trip to Shibuya, we only visited the amazing Shibuya Crossing and the Hachiko Statue.
 This time around we spent some time wandering through the flamboyant Yoyogi Park, one of Tokyo’s largest city parks, featuring wide lawns, ponds and forested areas.
-It was here that we found our first sighting of the autumn colours.
+It was here that we witnessed our first autumn colours.
 The southern side of Yoyogi Park was awash with red maples and yellow ginkgo trees.
-Yoyogi Park, on the weekends, is also a great place to people watch and there are countless photographic opportunities.
-Yoyogi Park is a 5 minute walk from Harajuku Station on the JR Yamanote Line.
+Yoyogi Park, on the weekends, is also a great place to people-watch and there are countless photographic opportunities.
+Yoyogi Park is a 5-minute walk from Harajuku Station on the JR Yamanote Line.
 It is located next to Meiji Shrine.
 FREE Entry.

-Another option, that has only recently been opened is Shibuya Sky which is located atop Shibuya Scramble Square, a high-rise located directly above Shibuya Station, with indoor and outdoor observation decks on the 45th and 46th floors.
-We did not get a chance to visit this time however based on the information available online you can get unobstructed views of the SkyTree, Roppongi, and Tokyo Tower to the east, Shinjuku and Yoyogi Park to the north, Shibuya Crossing below, and Mt.
+Another option, that has only recently been opened is Shibuya Sky which is located atop Shibuya Scramble Square, a high-rise located directly above Shibuya Station.
+The observatory has indoor and outdoor observation decks on the 45th and 46th floors.
+We did not get a chance to visit this time, however, based on the information available online you can get unobstructed views of the SkyTree, Roppongi, and Tokyo Tower to the east, Shinjuku and Yoyogi Park to the north, Shibuya Crossing below, and Mt.
 Fuji to the west.
-Entrance fee is 1800 yen when you book online or 2000 yen over the counter.
+Price: 1800 yen when you book online or 2000 yen over the counter.

 Temples, Yanaka, Kichijoji, Shimokitazawa, & Digital Art

-Gōtokuji Temple: Many of you may have seen images of Gotokuji Temple with hundreds, if not thousands, of Maneki-neko (cat) figurines.
+Many of you may have seen images of Gotokuji Temple with hundreds, if not thousands, of Maneki-neko (cat) figurines.
 Though it may seem a little strange (and creepy), the cats are meant to bring good luck.
 There is also a pretty pagoda on the grounds as well.
-The temple is located about a 10-minute-walk from Gotokuji Station on the Odakyu Line or about a 5-minute-walk from Miyanosaka Station on the Tokyu Setagaya Line.
+The temple is located about a 10-minute walk from Gotokuji Station on the Odakyu Line or about a 5-minute walk from Miyanosaka Station on the Tokyu Setagaya Line.
 Gotokuji Station is only 15 minutes away from Shinjuku Station.
-Entrance is Free.
-Open 6am to 6pm.
+Price: Free.
+Open: 6 am to 6 pm.

-Nezu-jinja Shrine: The large grounds of Nezu-jinja are pretty in Autumn and very calming and quiet compared to the popular touristy temples in Tokyo.
-Here you can also get your Torii Gate fix on a much smaller scale than the Fushimi Inari Shrine in Kyoto.
+The large grounds of Nezu-jinja are pretty in Autumn and very calming and quiet compared to the popular touristy temples in Tokyo.
+Here you can also get your Torii Gate fix on a much smaller scale than at the Fushimi Inari Shrine in Kyoto.
 You can also get great reflections in the pond of the torii gates and pavilion.
-Entrance is Free.
-Open 6am to 6pm.
+Price: Free.
+Open: 6 am to 6 pm.
 It is accessible by metro train, 10 min walk from Nippori Station or a 20-minute walk from Ueno Station.

 If you are into the food scene and bohemian funky atmosphere then a couple of places you should consider are;

-The Mori Building Digital Art Museum: TeamLab Borderless is also a must-see if you are into digital art and don’t mind queue and crowds.
-It’s a huge area (10,000sqm) with over 400 projections that create some amazing experiences and also great to photograph.
+TeamLab Borderless is also a must-see if you are into digital art and don’t mind queues and crowds (see image below).
+It’s a huge area (10,000sqm) with over 400 projections that create some amazing experiences and are also great to photograph.
 We purchased our tickets on the day at the counter but it can get very busy so if you don’t want to miss out, or a planning an early visit then it is probably best to book online.
 Price 3,200 yen.
 Visit after 15:00 to avoid the crowd.
-The museum is located at Odaiba Palette Town.
+The museum is located in Odaiba Palette Town.
 It is a 3min walk from Aomi Station on the Yurikamome Line or a 5min walk from Tokyo Teleport Station on the Rinkai Line.

 From November through to February you will find lots of winter illuminations in Tokyo and throughout Japan.
 Some don’t really start until mid-December, so you just need to check what is open/started based on your travel dates.
 Here are a few that we managed to visit during our time in Tokyo.

-Caretta Shiodome Winter Illumination: In 2019/2020 the illuminations were influenced by the popular songs from the Disney movie – Aladdin (see image above).
+In 2019/2020 the illuminations were influenced by the popular songs from the Disney movie – Aladdin (see image above).
 Located a short walk from Shiodome or Shimbashi Stations.
-FREE from 5pm-11pm (starts 14 Nov).
+FREE from 5pm-11pm (starts mid-Nov).
 If you venture up to the 46th floor of the building you will also get a great view across Tokyo (just near the staircase heading to the 47th floor).
 You will, however, possibly need a Lenskirt to reduce reflections.
 For the latest info on these illuminations click here.

-Shinjuku Terrace City Illuminations: These illuminations covers an area from Odakyu HALC, outside the West Exit, all the way to Shinjuku Southern Terrace.
-The theme changes each year and there a plenty of lights and photo spots set up.
+These illuminations cover an area from Odakyu HALC, outside the West Exit, all the way to Shinjuku Southern Terrace.
+The theme changes each year and there a plenty of lights and photo spots set up (see image below).